 We are also subject to proceedings related to our disposal of industrial and hazardous material at off-site disposal locations or similar disposals made by other parties for which we are responsible as a result of our relationship with such other parties.
 These proceedings are under CERCLA or similar state laws that hold persons who "arranged for" the disposal or treatment of such substances strictly liable for costs incurred in responding to the release or threatened release of hazardous substances from such sites, regardless of fault or the lawfulness of the original disposal.
 Liability under CERCLA is typically joint and several, meaning that a liable party may be responsible for all of the costs incurred in investigating and remediating contamination at a site.
-As a practical matter, liability responsible party is shared by all of the viable responsible parties.
-We occasionally are identified by federal or state governmental agencies as being a potentially responsible party, it is either premature to determine if our potential liability, if any, will be material or we do not believe that our liability, if any, will be material.
+As a practical matter, liability at CERCLA sites is shared by all of the viable responsible parties.
+We occasionally are identified by federal or state governmental agencies as being a potentially responsible party for response actions contemplated at an off-site facility.
+At the existing sites where we have been notified of our status as a potentially responsible party, it is either premature to determine if our potential liability, if any, will be material or we do not believe that our liability, if any, will be material.
 We may be named as a potentially responsible party under CERCLA or similar state laws in the future for other sites not currently known to us, and the costs and liabilities associated with these sites may be material.